 Scoop out and transfer the contents of the pot into a blender.
 Add in the tomato, chipole adobo, oregano, and 1 1/2 cups of the chilli liquid.
 Blend until a pourable liquid forms.

-Add the bay leaves, blended sauce, beef stock, and water.
+Add the bay leaves, blended sauce, beef stock, water, and cinnamon stick.
 It has to be enough liquid to cover the meat.

 Bring it to a boil, lower the heat to a simmer, and cover.
 Allow it to simmer for about an hour until the beef is tender.